 Who owns the land?
 After the British and the Boers divided the land, the apartheid is invented by the first all-white elected government.
 Racism, violence, and oppression against the black population become law.
 For decades, blacks struggle against this policy endure severe humiliation, torture, and death.
 But in the end, they come out as the winner: the prisoners are freed, the first black president, Nelson Mandela, was elected democratically.

-WRITER AND DIRECTOR: Judith Voelker CAMERAMAN: Marc Riemer EDITOR: Mathias Meyer MUSIC: Paul Rabiger COMMISSIONING EDITOR: Beate Schlanstein (WDR), Gerolf Karwath (SWR)
+WRITER AND DIRECTOR: Judith Voelker CAMERA: Marc Riemer EDITOR: Mathias Meyer MUSIC: Paul Rabiger COMMISSIONING EDITOR: Beate Schlanstein (WDR), Gerolf Karwath (SWR)